RoboJackets/software-training-old/projects/week_7/Instructions.md

 This completes our action client node.

-## 4 Implementing the LQR controller
+## 4 Implementing the PID controller

-All of the code in this section will be written in [lqr_controller.cpp](../../controllers/src/lqr_controller.cpp).
+All of the code in this section will be written in [pid_controller.cpp](../../controllers/src/pid_controller.cpp).
 The code in this file is an implementation of a Nav2 controller plugin.
 This just means that the Nav2 stack is going to load this class and then call specific functions when it wants to follow a path.

 The following functions are declared by the `nav2_core::Controller` interface and implemented in our class: